ETF stands for Early Termination Fee, which is the fee charged by T-Mobile to cancel your service before your contract expires.

 Click here for instructions on how to trade-in your device.

-No, we only need the page(s) of your bill that reflect your name, address, phone number(s) and Early Termination Fee (ETF) amount.
+No, we only need the page(s) of your bill that reflect your name, address, phone number(s) and Early Termination Fees (ETFs) and/or device payment plan amounts.
 You can either upload a copy if you get an e-bill from your previous carrier, or you can scan or take a picture(s) of the page(s) with this information and upload the image online.

 You have 60 days (or two calendar months) from your date of activation at T-Mobile to submit your request either online or via mail-in form.